The Needs Assessment is an important part of the process of getting additional support at college.

 This article introduces typical accommodation options available and provides some tips for making the right choice for you.
 Please note that currently DkIT does not own any accommodation.

-The DkIT Students’ Union website contains information which you may find useful throughout the year, including a full list of recommended off-campus accommodation.
-Visit www.dkitsu.ie/accommodation or call them on 042-9370390 for more details.
+The DkIT Students’ Union website contains information that you may find useful throughout the year, including a full list of recommended off-campus accommodation.
+Visit DKIT SU Accommodation listings or call them on 042-9370390 for more details.

 This article focuses on the importance of healthy habits for wellbeing.
 The article provides useful tips and information regarding physical wellbeing, diet, responsible alcohol use, exercise and sleep.